exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 }
 ```

 Save the file.
-You will see that when you hold down the `(i)` button on screen, it shows `c1`'s exponent and its value after the milestone is applied.
+You will see that when you hold down the **(i)** button on screen, it shows $c_1$'s exponent and its value after the milestone is applied.

 ### Aftermath